You Paid For That CT Scan.

 The tech problem is solved

-Modern phones can handle CT data just fine.
-Doctors use mobile viewers in emergencies.
-The hardware ~ storage, RAM, graphics ~ is more than enough to load and scroll through CT slices.
+Modern phones can display large image stacks.
+Doctors already use mobile and web viewers in some settings.
+The hardware ~ storage, RAM, graphics ~ is no longer the obvious barrier to letting a patient load and scroll through CT slices.

 Do phones fail the strict standards radiologists use for making official diagnoses?
 Yes.
 The screen isn’t calibrated, the room is too bright, and the grayscale isn’t as perfect as a medical screen.